-Commissioned by CAT Projects, an area energy management specialist, the brief was to address the unique problems facing remote indiginous communities in the Northern Territory.
+Commissioned by an area energy management specialist, the brief was to address the unique problems facing remote indiginous communities in the Northern Territory.

 Unlike urban areas, remote communities face unique challenges, including:

 - Limited access to grid power.

 The solution required two electronic modules be developed:

 - The main meter module wired into the outdoor meter box.

 - A user display located inside the home.

 Specific requirements in relation to the Meter were as follows: